pyx-project/pyx/manual/graph.rst

    This class creates graph data from a parametric function. *varname* is the parameter of the function. *min* and *max* give the range for that variable.
    *points* is the number of points for which the function is calculated.
-The points are choosen lineary in terms of the parameter.
+The points are chosen linearly in terms of the parameter.

    *expression* is the mathematical expression for the parametric function.
 It contains an assignment of a tuple of functions to a tuple of variables.
 A